-Kells in County Meath switches from a manual telephone exchange to a new automatic digital system with the aid of French technology.
+Kells replaces a manual telephone exchange to a new automatic digital system using French technology.

 The first E 10 digital telephone exchange in Ireland to switch over from manual to automatic was launched in Kells, County Meath by the Minister for Posts and Telegraphs Patrick Cooney accompanied by his French counterpart Louis Mexandeau.